-As rooms P2 and B1 within the STC (WGHS) provide a fire exit, they cannot be locked.
+As rooms P2 and B1 provide a fire exit, they cannot be locked.
 Technicians will, therefore, give priority to clearing items from, and delay delivering items to, these rooms so that risks are minimised.
 No hazardous items are stored in these rooms.